 Excellent organizational and time management skills also most important skill of product manager.
 Time management skills help product managers juggle everything on their plate, while still completing tasks efficiently and pushing products through to launch

-Salesforce product manager ensuring that company is using the right business solutions using right Salesforce-related products, services, and Salesforce products.
+The Salesforce product manager ensures that the company is using the right business solutions using the right Salesforce-related products, services, and Salesforce products.